Estimated reading time: 24 minute(s)

-Are you someone who is trying to lose weight with calorie counting and cardiovascular exercise?
+Are you trying to lose weight with calorie counting and cardiovascular exercise?

 Have you been trying to lose weight for some time now, but instead of losing a few pounds, your counting calories and dieting have resulted in slow weight gain?